-Media Twitter says it removes over 1 million spam accounts each day By Reuters July 8, 2022 Creative Commons On a conference call, the company reiterated that spam accounts were well under 5 percent of users who are served advertising Twitter removes more than 1 million spam accounts each day, executives told reporters in a briefing on Thursday, providing new insight into efforts to reduce harmful automated bots as billionaire Elon Musk has demanded more details from the social media company.
+Media & Advertising Twitter says it removes over 1 million spam accounts each day By Reuters July 8, 2022 Creative Commons Signups were averaging over two million per day in the last seven days as of November 16, up 66 percent compared to the same week in 2021 Twitter removes more than 1 million spam accounts each day, executives told reporters in a briefing on Thursday, providing new insight into efforts to reduce harmful automated bots as billionaire Elon Musk has demanded more details from the social media company.
 The briefing comes after Musk threatened to halt a $44 billion deal to purchase Twitter unless the company showed proof that spam and bot accounts were fewer than 5 percent of users who see advertising on the social media service.
 Musk previously tweeted that one of his biggest priorities after acquiring Twitter is to “defeat the spam bots or die trying.”
 On a conference call, the company reiterated that spam accounts were well under 5 percent of users who are served advertising, a figure that has been unchanged in its public filings since 2013.
 Human reviewers manually examine thousands of Twitter accounts at random and use a combination of public and private data in order to calculate and report to shareholders the proportion of spam and bot accounts on the service, Twitter said.
 The company said it does not believe a calculation of such accounts could be performed externally because it would require private information, but declined to comment on the type of data it would provide to Musk.